hellowac/mapnik-wiki-zh-cn/Postgis-async.md

       </Datasource>
   </Layer>
 ```
-### How to set max_async_connection
+### What value to use for max_async_connection and when/for what layers to set it?

-`max_async_connection` sets the size of the number of databases connections that can run in parallel for the rendering of one map.
-Concretely, it means how many layers to load features ahead.
+`max_async_connection` sets the database connection size that can run in parallel for the rendering of one map.
+Concretely, it means how many layers to load features for ahead of rendering.
 If you want to benefit from parallelization, you must ensure that the heaviest layer to draw does not wait for the geographic features, ie the PostGIS query must have been launched early enough.

 Let's consider the number of geographical features for 7 layers :